Mig-uel/advanced-js/design-patterns-and-proxy-objects/notes.md

 ```

 In this example, we create two functions `multiply` and `sum` and a `handler` object with an `apply` trap.
 We create proxy objects `multiplyProxy` and `sumProxy` using the `Proxy` constructor with the `handler` object.
 When we call the proxy functions, the `apply` trap intercepts the function call and logs a message before calling the target function with the arguments.

+- We can validate input, log function calls, cache results, and perform other operations using the Proxy Pattern.
+- Proxies can be used to add cross-cutting concerns to objects without modifying their behavior directly.
+- Proxies can be used to implement lazy loading, access control, logging, caching, and other functionalities in an application.